Last visit: May 31, 2023

 Here’s another area where the park shines.
 I admire the local flair and variety of cuisine.

 The signature dish is the Gilroy Garlic Fries.
 You’ll know this based on the overwhelming garlic smell that permeates the concession area.
-The Sheboygan bratwurst is also very popular.
+The Sheboygan brats and Mission-style bacon-wrapped dogs are also very popular.
 But specialty concessions abound.
 Among them:

 - San Francisco chowder in a bread bowl